ucsb-cs56-projects/cs56-games-pong/README.md

 To compile and run: "ant run" in the main directory

 There are seven game mode options that correspond to the size of the window when playing.
+(However, there are eight modes in the menu including "AI Mode," which is under construction.)

 How To Play:
 Player 1 (on the left)